La Femme Nikita (film): Reception

 Paris critic Marc Esposito of Studio responded to Besson's statements, describing Besson as someone who "thinks he's a nice guy, and everyone around him is evil.
 We are all guilty of not adoring Luc Besson."

-The film received mixed reviews outside France.
-On Metacritic, the overall score from 14 critics is 56 out of 100, indicating "mixed or average reviews".
-However, on Rotten Tomatoes the film has an approval rating of 89% based on 44 reviews.
-The site's consensus states: "A zany out-of-control thriller that gives lead Anne Parillaud a big character arc and plenty of emotional room to work in".
+The film received favourable reviews outside France.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on 47 reviews.
+The website's critics consensus reads, "A zany out-of-control thriller that gives lead Anne Parillaud a big character arc and plenty of emotional room to work in."
+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 16 critics, indicating "generally favorable" reviews.
 A number of critics, including Gene Siskel and Roger Ebert, positively reviewed the film.

 Accolades

 The film was nominated for the Golden Globe Award for Best Foreign Language Film.
 Parillaud won the César Award for Best Actress and the David di Donatello Award for Best Foreign Actress in 1991.
 Marc Duret was nominated for a César Award for Most Promising Actor for his portrayal of Rico.